'UC caters to many areas of Physics and Mathematics...'

 ‘With this scholarship I had an amazing summer travelling to the USA and Canada where I spent time at sites such as NASA's Jet Propulsions laboratory, SpaceX, University of California Los Angeles (UCLA), Caltech, Macdonald Observatory, UBC and the telescopes on the summit of Mauna Kea, Hawai’i.
 This was an invaluable experience in practical astronomy research.’

-The experience has helped lead to an internship at the Australian Astronomical Observatory in Sydney over the summer on an astronomical image processing project, one of hopefully many more to come.
+The experience helped lead to an internship at the Australian Astronomical Observatory in Sydney over the summer on an astronomical image processing project.

 She then completed an honours degree in Physics with the Australian National University in Canberra.

 Following her studies, Toby ventured full-time into YouTube after her experiences creating videos at UC.
 Her YouTube channel is dedicated to explaining complicated physics in an accessible and entertaining way – such as painting mathematical equations, or reviewing infamously difficult university exams from other countries.

 Her channel currently has over 300,000 subscribers and over 36 million views, and her videos have taken her all over the world for video conventions and collaborations with other creators.